-Policy Fellow, Centre for Science and Policy
+Policy Fellow Alum, Centre for Science and Policy

-As Chief Information Security Officer and Head of Cyber Security at NATS, Britain’s national air traffic service, Paul is responsible for the information systems and networks controlling 200,000 square miles of UK and North Atlantic airspace and nearly 2.5 million flights a year.
+As Chief Information Security Officer and Head of Cyber Security at NATS, Britain’s national air traffic service, Paul was responsible for the information systems and networks controlling 200,000 square miles of UK and North Atlantic airspace and nearly 2.5 million flights a year.
 NATS also controls all aircraft ground movements at major airports in the UK, and runs a highly successful commercial arm selling its services and expertise around the world.
-In consultation with the Board of Directors, he is responsible for devising a security strategy to ensure NATS remains a world leader in air traffic management; and in partnership with the various business areas, for implementing a security regime to reflect the high standards of security and safety required by the aviation industry.
+In consultation with the Board of Directors, he was responsible for devising a security strategy to ensure NATS remains a world leader in air traffic management; and in partnership with the various business areas, for implementing a security regime to reflect the high standards of security and safety required by the aviation industry.

 Before NATS, Paul’s consultancy career spanned 20 years within the information security, assurance and governance arena in Europe and across the world.
 He has worked across multiple industry sectors and Government Departments, advising on and implementing the best and most pragmatic approach to protecting information assets, and on the implementation of new technologies and working practices.
 He has worked with many organisations such as HM Revenue and Customs, UNUM Insurance, Prudential, the Home Office, Valuation Office Agency, Griffin Global, and National Criminal Intelligence Service to examine and improve their approach and adoption of information and physical security measures, and to plan objective and appropriate governance structures informing Board policy and business decisions.